maciejczyzewski/maciejczyzewski.github.io/_posts/2015-08-24-history-builtin-often-forgotten-command.markdown

 All modern shells have some mechanism of working with the history of commands.

-It is operated on history file and memory buffer with recent commands.
+It's operates on history file and memory buffer with recent commands.
 History file is stored in a regular flat file. (generally .bash\_history, .sh\_history or .zsh\_history)

 To check which file are you using now, simply write in your terminal prompt: